 Sources used while expanding this guide

-This guide adapts scrapbook rhythm, art-journal repetition, design principles, palette planning, and diagonal-flow examples into a beginner-friendly journal spread routine.
+This guide adapts visual rhythm, repetition, movement, scrapbook layout, diagonal-flow, and white-space principles into a beginner-friendly journal spread routine.

 - Get It Scrapped: Scrapbook Layout Design